 Our gay couples therapy practice is results-oriented and skills-based.
 Once you’re paired up with your LGBTQ+ therapist, we begin by teaching you new communication skills.

 Most of your sessions will include your partner.
 As LGBTQ+ couples counselors, it is important that we see your relationship in action during each session.
 This allows us to immediately step in and redirect the conversation as it is moving towards unproductive patterns.
 Based on the specific needs of the couple, from time to time we may meet with you individually.
 This will be infrequent since the purpose of couples counseling is to teach you how to speak honestly, compassionately, and directly to the person you love.

 “Loved it.
 I learned a lot about my partner and was taught how to understand him better.
 I never would have been able to accomplish any of this on my own!”

 “Kyle was fantastic.
 He really improved our marriage.”

 “We use the tools you teach us all the time in our relationship and friendships.”

 “Thanks for helping us work through our major issues, this has saved our relationship and strengthened our communication and commitment to one another.” — Client feedback

-Doesn’t gay couples therapy mean the relationship is over?
+2. Doesn’t gay couples therapy mean the relationship is over?

 Not at all!
 Our communication skills have proven their value in many testimonials from couples that didn’t know that such new levels of intimacy were possible.
-Engaging in therapy means that you are committed to the health of your relationship, which runs contrary to it being over.
+Engaging in gay couples therapy means that you are committed to the health of your relationship, which runs contrary to it being over.